mihaifm/bufstop/readme.md

 ##Bufstop

-If you find yourself frequently switching back and forth between files, and looking for a faster way to do it, well, your journey has come to an end.
+If you find yourself frequently switching back and forth between files, and looking for a faster way to do it, well...your journey has come to an end.
 Welcome to the **Bufstop** !

 **Bufstop** is a plugin for faster buffer switching, built for efficiency and less keystrokes.
 It provides no less than 6 ways to display and switch buffers.